MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-part-1.md

 You can delete individual reports, eventstreams, KQL databases, KQL querysets, and other items or remove the entire workspace.

-1. Select Trident Real-time Analytics Solution Tutorial in the left-hand navigation menu to return to the workspace artifact view
+1. Select Trident Real-Time Analytics Solution Tutorial in the left-hand navigation menu to return to the workspace artifact view

 > ![A screenshot of a phone Description automatically generated with